 |

-Executive summary On 14 April 2023, Dubai Customs issued Customs Notice No. (04/2023), extending the timeline for physically submitting a hardcopy Customs declaration and supporting documents to within 30 days after filing the initial Customs declaration online.
+On 14 April 2023, Dubai Customs issued Customs Notice No. (04/2023), extending the timeline for physically submitting a hardcopy Customs declaration and supporting documents to within 30 days after filing the initial Customs declaration online.
 The notice came into force on 24 April 2023.
-Detailed discussion Background Previously, the Customs declaration and supporting documents were required to be physically submitted within 14 days of filing the customs declaration in accordance with Customs Notice No. (01/2018), which had been in force since 1 September 2018.
+Previously, the Customs declaration and supporting documents were required to be physically submitted within 14 days of filing the customs declaration in accordance with Customs Notice No. (01/2018), which had been in force since 1 September 2018.
 The change made in Customs Notice No. (04/2023) is in line with efforts to ease the Customs clearance process.
 Highlights of Customs Notice No. (04/2023) Key points pertaining to the physical submission of the Customs declaration mentioned in the new notice include: - Importers and exporters should submit the Customs declaration, along with the supporting documents, within 30 days of first filing the Customs declaration.

 - Failure to submit the Customs declaration along with supporting documents within the prescribed period will result in a fine of AED5 per day, up to a maximum of AED300.